Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 - 2024 27th of September: Many-many crashfixes, all found by the fuzzer
 - 2024 28th of September: Fuzzer improvements, more crashfixes, LCOV report generation from the fuzzer
 - 2024 1st of October: Fuzzer improvements
-- 2024 3rd of October: Crashfixes, factored out a general-purpose temrinal UI for the fuzzer library
+- 2024 3rd of October: Crashfixes, factored out a general-purpose terminal UI for the fuzzer library

 ## In conclusion